Infant Jesus Catholic Church, Koroit

 As well as books, there were magazines.

-Woman’s Weekly magazine.
+We struggle to remember exactly how frequently we got the Woman’s Weekly magazine.
 It came out weekly, until 1982, when it became a monthly.
 We think our mother must have bought occasional ones from the Wattle Park Newsagent.
 We don’t think we had a subscription, but it is a very clear memory.

 It was an important window into Australian suburban culture.